 Carmen from Carmen Everywhere

 Sky scrappers, company headquarters, people’s mentality and restaurants for every budget.
-And for those who love nightlife, just go in the nightclubs of the city to see how many bottles of champagne are consumed by night and by table.
+And for those who love the nightlife, just go to the nightclubs of the city to see how many bottles of champagne are consumed by night and by the table.
 It’s amazing!

 Maya from Maya The Explorer

 And while it is totally possible to live in Manila without ever learning Tagalog, you also have the opportunity to learn a new language if you are up for the challenge.

-So if you tire of Manila you can head out of town and be swimming with whale sharks, scuba diving, hiking up a volcano, surfing, or sunbathing with a book in one hand and a drink in the other in no time.
+So if you tire of Manila, you can head out of town and be swimming with whale sharks, scuba diving, hiking up a volcano, surfing, or sunbathing with a book in one hand and a drink in the other in no time.

 Lucia from Viaggi Dei Mesupi.

-I know everything the media says about Italy and its political and economic situation, but according to me the media often overstate the real situation, and Rome still offers good opportunities for life, compared to other Italian cities.
+I know everything the media says about Italy and its political and economic situation, but according to me the media often overstate the real situation, and Rome still offers good opportunities for life compared to other Italian cities.

-This is the main reason to be expat here: learn how to smile in front of the problems, learn how to drink a coffee, how to eat a pizza or a dish of spaghetti, learn how to drink wine, learn about art, about history, about world culture, learn how beautiful a smile can be.
+This is the main reason to be expat here: learn how to smile in front of problems, learn how to drink a coffee, how to eat a pizza or a dish of spaghetti, learn how to drink wine, learn about art, about history, about world culture, learn how beautiful a smile can be.